Referendum 2015 Frequently Asked Questions

 Is STEM only for college-bound students?

 No. STEM – which stands for Science, Technology, Engineering and Math – is an educational model that teaches the principles of engineering through applied science, technology and mathematics.
-The skills students learn, such as problem-solving and team work, translate into preparing students who go straight from high school into careers to those who want to pursue two-year degrees at vocational/technical schools or four-year degrees at universities.
+The skills students learn, such as problem-solving and team work, translate into preparing students for entering the workforce out of high school or going on to two- or four-year college or vocational programs.

 Over the last 10 years, growth in STEM jobs was three times greater than non-STEM jobs, according to the Minnesota High Tech Association.
 That growth is expected to continue.
 The district’s goal is to better prepare students for career opportunities in those growing fields.